ryanthomas92/promises/README.md

 1. Fork and clone this repo.

 2. Play around with the simple Angular app in the sample-code directory.
 Remember to check your console output.
 Investigate how the `addOne` function is working.
 Try calling it a few more times.

 3. As you start to feel comfortable with `addOne`, implement a `square` function in this controller that can be used in the same way.

+### Closing Thoughts

+1. What is a promise?
+1. What does it mean for a promise to be pending, fulfilled, resolved, and rejected?
+1. How does promise "chaining" work?
+1. Draw the lifecycle of a promise.

 ### Additional Resources
 * [`$q` documentation](https://docs.angularjs.org/api/ng/service/$q)